Lenni009/test-build-vite-action/README.md

 # test-build-vite-action
-Builds a Vite project and comments any errors on a pull request
+Builds a NPM Vite project and comments any errors on a pull request.

 ## Summary
 This action is intended to run on pull requests.
+It only works for NPM, yarn and pnpm are not supported.
 If it detects errors, the action will fail and leave a comment under the PR with the error, making sure the production CI/CD pipeline won't fail.

 ### Usage